10% discount on our entire site* with promo code : JULY10

 Leve Jeff

-Cedar, mint, tobacco and currants come to the front of the wine with ease.
-The medium-bodied palate is soft, chewy, and fresh, with a peppery edge to the red cherries and currants on the finish.
-Give it a year or two in the bottle, and this should be quite nice.
+Cocoa, mint, cherries, tobacco and licorice aromas jump from the glass with a single swirl.
+The medium-bodied palate is and fruity, with peppery edge to the finish.
+Give it a year or two in the bottle, and this should be even better.
+This is showing much better in the bottle than it did during the barrel tastings, which is always a great sign.
 The wine is a blend of 55% Merlot, 34% Cabernet Sauvignon, 6% Cabernet Franc, and 5% Petit Verdot.
-13.5% ABV.
 Drink from 2027-2042.
-90-92 pts.

 93